caleboki/primes/README.md

-# Pimes
+# Prime number generator
-This program generates a multiplication table of primes on the terminal
+This program generates a multiplication table of prime numbers on the terminal